Professional Learning

 6. Ask for their opinions

-When you’re putting something together — whether it’s a special event or new initiative — ask for your teachers’ input.
-They’ll feel a greater sense of ownership to the idea and may have suggestions you hadn’t even thought of that could make it easier to bring new initiatives and special events to fruition.
+When you’re putting something together—whether it’s a special event or a new initiative—ask for your teachers’ input.
+They’ll feel a greater sense of ownership of the idea and may have suggestions you hadn’t even thought of that could make it easier to bring new initiatives and special events to fruition.

 7. Encourage their ideas